 Cultural options include cover crops, fallowing, plant competition, mulches, soil preparation, stale beds, and crop rotation.

 Fallowing is not planting a field with the intention to reduce weed seed populations.
-For annual and biennial weeds, physical weed control is best.
-Repeated soil disturbances (disking, rototilling) before weeds go to seed, even in the absence of a cover crop, will reduce the weed seed bank of a field.
+Repeated shallow soil disturbance will encourage weeds to germinate while subsequent events kill seedlings before they go to seed.
+Even in the absence of a cover crop, this strategy will reduce the weed seed bank of a field.

 Stale seedbed or summer fallowing is performed on fields that have been prepared for planting, either in the spring before a crop is sown, or in the summer after a spring crop but before a fall crop.
 The soil is then lightly disturbed on a regular basis to kill small weeds as they emerge, without bringing up new weed seeds from below the top few inches of soil.
 Early in the year, broadleaves will not be controlled if they have not yet emerged, so a summer fallow works better on them.
 Perennial weeds may be weakened but not killed.
 Tools that can be used for this practice include chain-drag, spring-tooth harrow, light-weight disc harrows, or tine weeders.
 See additional information on the stale seedbed technique later in this section.